raymondworkshop/old.myblog/zlist100.md

 * Learn another new language: Japanese
 * Get married to someone I love
 * Learn to Invest more
+* Maintain a MIND Group
 * Learn to Swim
 * Improve Cooking skills
+* Start a business
-* Learn Guitar skills
+* Learn Guitar
+* Write a programming package
 * Travel around Europa, and South America
 * Speak at TED
 * Build my own home
-* Write a programming package
 * Hiking at Kilimanjaro
 * Read 1000 books ()
-* Run a meetup / shop on travelling, books/movies, food, or art/flowers
-* Build a lab or startup
+* Build a lab
-* Start a business
 * Publish a paper at a top conference
 * Get a patent
 * Write a column